sergueik/SWET/README.md

 ```
 or updated in the project runner scripts as explained below.

 The Eclipse is not required.
 With the exception of one jar, the project dependencies are pulled by Maven.

-On the Mac, the
+On a Mac, the
 JDK is expected to be installed to
 `/Library/Java/JavaVirtualMachines/jdk$JAVA_VERSION.jdk/Contents/Home` which is the default location.
-In the checked-in runner scripts, the Java and Maven were conveniently installed to `c:\java\` for Windows .
+On Windows Java and Maven were conveniently installed to `c:\java\`.
 #### Updating the platform-specific information in the `pom.xml`

 The project `pom.xml` currently is declaring the main `swt.jar` dependency in a platform-specific fashion: